Health care executive’s killer evades police for fourth day as backpack, DNA and bullets offer clues into his identity

 Authorities have yet to officially confirm the bag’s origins, the source said.

-Investigators are also examining whether the shooter used a specialized weapon in the killing, Joseph Kenny, chief detective of the NYPD told The New York Times.
+Investigators are also examining whether the shooter used a specialized weapon in the killing, Kenny told reporters Friday.

 Photos from the hostel along with a burner phone and water bottle believed to have been dropped by the suspect upon fleeing the Wednesday shooting scene outside the Hilton Midtown have offered investigators additional clues in the case.

-Bullets inscribed with the words “depose” and “delay” were also recovered near the scene, sources told CNN.

-Kenny told reporters the words “delay,” “deny” and “depose” were scrawled on the ammunition, one word on each of three bullets, according to The Associated Press.
+Kenny told reporters the words “delay,” “deny” and “depose” were scrawled on the ammunition, one word on each of three bullets.
+The bullets are still being tested, he said.

 Police are exploring whether the words could indicate a motive, since they are similar to a phrase commonly used to describe insurance company tactics: “Delay, deny, defend.”
 The phrase is also the title of a book critical of the industry.